 How can PassMeFast help?

 As you might expect from the name, PassMeFast is all about speed.
 Learner drivers want to get on the road as soon as possible, and that’s where we come in.
-Instead of traditional one-size-fits-all lessons, we offer nine different courses tailored to learners with all levels of experience.
+Instead of traditional one-size-fits-all lessons, we offer nine different courses tailored to learners with all levels of experience—from 5 hours to 20 hours to 48 hours.
 These courses can be taken intensively or semi-intensively—you could be done in a matter of weeks or even days.

 If that wasn’t enough, long driving test waiting times are a thing of the past with PassMeFast.
 Why is this?
 Our courses all come with a fast-track practical test which means you no longer have to worry about DVSA waiting times.
 Your course fits around your own schedule, eventually leading up to your practical test.
 With our grade A and B instructors, you don’t have to worry about slipping up before your practical—you’ll usually have your last lesson directly before your practical.

-PassMeFast covers a wide range of areas, now including both Greater Manchester and the entirety of Yorkshire.
+PassMeFast covers a wide range of areas across the UK.
 You could book your test from any of our covered areas and be on the road in as little as two weeks!
 So, don’t worry about long driving test waiting times—book your course online or give us a ring on 0333 123 4949 to take one step closer to getting on the road.
 Not sure which course is the right fit?
 Take a look at 5 reasons why you should take a course assessment.